jkli-2/CaRL/PlanT/README.md

 ```

 ## Evaluation 🏎️
 Lets get right into running PlanT on a route!
-You can download the trained checkpoints at [XXXXX](), then specify the paths in [eval.yaml](config/eval.yaml).
+You can download the trained checkpoints [here](https://1drv.ms/f/c/c3093771788ecd57/Eo5BiMk14qZCh2KG91g9pR4BsYBvORXvTBc_gQpT7YoeXA?e=7Degnz), then specify the paths in [eval.yaml](config/eval.yaml).
+Make sure to activate the conda environment before running the commands.
 ```shell
 # Start CARLA in separate terminal, f.e. using:
 $CARLA_ROOT/CarlaUE4.sh